-The farmers' domestic learning program will fulfil the objectives of.
+The farmers' domestic learning program will fulfill the objectives of-

-- To identify different location specific and economically viable crops. - 2.
-To see hi tech farming and use of improved varieties and farm resources. - To see tissue culture based flower cropping and use of drip systems. - 4.
-To see the marketing systems and exports by farmers and commodity groups. - 5.
-Training on management of grape at field sites. - 6- Training on Food Processing technology and visit to food processing unit.
+- 1. To identify different location-specific and economically viable crops - To see hi-tech farming and the use of improved varieties and farm resources - 3.
+To see tissue culture-based flower cropping and use of drip systems - To see the marketing systems and export by farmers and commodity groups - 5.
+Training on management of grape at field sites - Training on Food Processing technology and visit to the food processing unit

-The farmers would be visiting the following places and get training cum exposure through technical demonstrations at:
+The farmers would be visiting the following places and get training cum exposure through technical demonstration sat:

-- Central Coffee Research Institute (CCRI), Chikmagalur, Karnataka. - Central Food Technological Research Institute, Mysore, Karnataka. - 3.
-IIHR, Hesaraghatta, Bangalore, Karnataka. - 4.
-Karnataka State Horticulture Mission Lalbagh, Bangalore, Karnataka. - National Research Centre for Grapes, Hesaraghatta Lake, Bangalore. - 6.
-National Research Centre for Cashew, Puttur, Karnataka.
+- 1. Central Coffee Research Institute (CCRI), Chikmagalur, Karnataka - 2.
+Central Food Technological Research Institute, Mysore, Karnataka - 3.
+IIHR, Hesaraghatta, Bangalore, Karnataka - 4.
+Karnataka State Horticulture Mission Lalbagh, Bangalore, Karnataka - 5.
+National Research Centre for Grapes, Hesaraghatta Lake, Bangalore - 6.
+National Research Centre for Cashew, Puttur, Karnataka

-- Adoption of protected cultivation by use of low cost green house and poly house technologies. - Adoption of micro irrigation techniques, including drip and sprinkler irrigation along with resource conservation technologies such as water harvesting. - 3.
-Adoption of advanced practices in horticulture farming

-- and use of improved varieties and farm resources. - Adoption of integrated farming systems and improved post harvest and processing technologies and better packaging, grading and marketing systems. - Adoption of improved methods, techniques and practices in production, extension, marketing and value chain in horticulture produces.
+- Adoption of protected cultivation by use of a low cost greenhouse and poly house technologies - Adoption of micro-irrigation techniques, including drip and sprinkler irrigation along with resource conservation technologies such as water harvesting - Adoption of advanced practices in horticulture farming and the use of improved varieties and farm resources - Adoption of integrated farming systems and improved post-harvest and processing technologies and better packaging, grading, and marketing systems - Adoption of improved methods, techniques and practices in production, extension, marketing, and value chain in horticulture produces